dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 * Modular compilation can give you hints if what you are trying to compile is not real module - you can get following errors:
   * `error: module module.xyz not found in module source path` - if there is no directory with name `module.xyz` in the `src` directory, or directory exists, but there is no `module-info.java` inside `module.xyz` directory
   * `src\module.xyz\module-info.java:1: error: module name module.app does not match expected name module.xyz` - module name in the file `module-info.java` doesn't correspond to the name passed to `--module` param
+* `--show-module-resolution` applied to `java` to show resolution while running the app
 ```shell
 # regular compilation with all files listed manually
 javac -d compiled src/module.abc/module-info.java src/module.abc/com/java/test/App.java